luisibanez/open-source-databases-tutorial/source/FileMan/DataModel.rst

    Fileman, if you are prompted to "Replace", you need to type "?" and follow the help on how to override the default.
 Replace only shows up if the default value is really long (above 15 characters).
+ * Not shown here, but typing a caret (''^'') means bail out.
+On menus, you go to the higher level menu.

 Alright.
 Now it's time to figure out what that condensed listing means.
 In general, each line in this listing represents a "column" in relational database